Do you have double kayaks?

 What should I wear?

-You are very likely to get wet, so wear something you don’t mind getting wet in, such as swimmers, rash vest and comfy gym clothes.
-In winter on our Sunrise Tour, we highly recommend an extra layer and windbreaker, plus gloves and a beanie.
-It can be a litte chilly first thing in the morning.
+You are very likely to get wet from paddle splash, so wear something you don’t mind getting wet in,such as shorts or leggings, rash vest and comfy gym clothes.
+In winter, on our Sunrise tours, we highly recommend an extra layer or two and a windbreaker, plus gloves and a beanie.
+It can be a little chilly first thing in the morning.

 Is there parking?